cyandizy/ISENFinal/documents/KomesPispol_90035701_ISEReport.md

 # Test implementation and test execution

 I have implemented test cases for each submodule in Black-Box Test Cases section.
 Most of test cases are in form of Equivalence Partitioning.
-One test case is in form of Boundary Value Analysis, which is submodule get_generation, which I deemed appropriate.
+One test case is in form of Boundary Value Analysis, which is submodule `get_generation()`, which I deemed appropriate.

+As for White-Box testing, I have chosen `calculate_lucky_number()` and `prompt_date()` as their paths affect their processes.

 All test cases can be executed as follows,
 ```
 python3 -m unittest
 ```
+Note that this command needs to be executed inside `code/` directory

 The result is that all test cases passed as expected.
 ![[unittest_passed.png]]